MA-CSALT/les6-COLLAB/README.md

 # hallo!
-# I'm out here strokin my shi I got lotion on mah shi
+# Peter, the horse is here